Introduction to Energy Efficiency in New York

 To support the reduction in carbon emissions from buildings, the state is proposing to invest $6.8 billion USD into efforts that support electrification and energy efficiency.
 MyHEAT is proud to already be contributing to advancing energy efficiency in New York with several visual heat loss mapping projects in the state, including a project using energy efficiency as a non-pipeline alternative.

-Enabling Policies for Energy Efficiency in New York
+Policies Supporting Energy Efficiency Initiatives in New York

 Does New York State have decoupling policies?